Azure VM Deployment

 You can now access the application by navigating to the public IP address of your virtual machine, for example, http://20.20.20.20

 .
-The login credentials are configured in the .env
+If you did not update credentials in the .env

 .